collective/collective.ploneide/README.txt

 Acknowledgements
 ================

-Special thanks to `Menttes`_ (the company i work for) for the support, and for letting me assign some of my time to this.
+Special thanks to `Menttes`_ (the company i used to work for) for the support, and for letting me assign some of my time to this.

 .. _Ace: https://github.com/ajaxorg/ace